 Free History Walking

 Jimmy Ogle offers free, handicapped accessible, hour long tours of downtown Memphis accompanied by fascinating historical information he presents in a fun and informative way.
 He has several tours, each covering more or less 4-blocks of historic downtown.
 In addition, Jimmy Ogle leads tours of the historic Shelby County Courthouse, and walks on the Mississippi River bridge.

-Meet at noon at Second Street & Adams Avenue.
+Meet at noon at Second Street & Adams Avenue at noon.

 The downtown walking history tours are "not to be missed."
 Some people, like the editor of this web site, go again and again, enjoy it every time, and wish some of that historical information would sink into memory.
 Then again, maybe it's more fun to "learn" about downtown over and over.
 See you there!